 Table VI shows the per cent distribution of Yellowknife hospital admissions over the disease groups for males and females separately for each year, 1948 to 1952.
-Per cent Per cent distributions are also shown in this table for total admissions for these years and for the combined group of years.
-The for these years and for the combined group of years.
-The marked deviations from other data, referred to above and shown in Tables II and III, are well sustained through the individu-al years of the period, within ranges of variation which may be expected from year to year in a small population which is concentrated geographically.
+Per cent dis-tributions are also shown in this table for total admissions Per cent distributions are also shown in this table for total admissions for these years and for the combined group of years.
+The marked deviations from other data, referred to above and shown in Tables II and III, are well sustained through the individual years of the period, within ranges of variation which may al years of the period, within ranges of variation which may be expected from year to year in a small population which is concentrated geographically.
 However, there is very little, if any, evidence of trends which might be related to the specific air pollution being considered in the study.
-(1) The incidence of diseases of the skin and cellular tissue, which is high for Valleybrife throughout the period is very high is high for Yellowknife throughout the period, is very high for both sexes for the year 1948.
-It might be considered reasonable to suppose that during the early years of the pol-lution the population was more susceptible to this type of disease than later when the pollution was still in effect but a resistance had been built up to it or better precautions against it had been worked out.
+(1) The incidence of diseases of the skin and cellular tissue, which is high for Yellowknife throughout the period, is very high for both sexes for the year 1948.
+It might be considered reasonable to suppose that during the early years of the pol-lution the population was more susceptible to this type of disease than later when the pollution was still in effect but disease than later when the pollution was still in effect but a resistance had been built up to it or better precautions against it had been worked out.
 A slight downward trend in the incidence of diseases of the bones and organs of movement is noted after 1949 for males; in 1950 the incidence in this disease group was high for females, but otherwise there does not appear to be any particular trend for females with regard to this group.
 A sizeable growth took place in the relative importance of "special admissions" over the period, particularly for females.
 More precise information concerning the reasons for the admissions might be of interest.
 Total numbers concerned in the rates for poisonings are much too small to allow for any decision regarding the variation in this incidence between years.